adriaanbd/tf_aws_sdn/README.md

 Software Defined Networking (SDN) consists in the ability to transform a given set of requirements into code that defines a network with all of its components and connections.
 Terraform is a tool for building, changing and versioning infrastructure; in other words, it's a tool for infrastructure management and automation.
 SDN is one of Terraform's use cases because it can manage low-level components such as compute instances, storage, and networking, as well as high-level components like DNS entries.
 It's like having a blueprint of your datacenter in code.

-In this post, we'll create an AWS VPC that spans three (3) availability zones, each containing three (3) subnets: a public subnet, a private subnet for the app layer, and another private subnet for the database layer.
+In this post, we'll create an AWS VPC with three (3) subnets in one (1) availability zone: a public subnet, a private subnet for the app layer, and another private subnet for the database layer.
 We'll deploy an EC2 instance in a public subnet that'll serve as a jump box that we'll use, in order to connect through it, to an EC2 instance deployed in a private subnet.
 This give us ability to perform administrative tasks such as system updates on instances deployed in private subnets, in a safer way.

 Creating a custom VPC with all of its components is one of the first things that I learned to do in the AWS Console.
 It soon proved to be a cumbersome task as it involved a lot of point-and-click, tedious, and manual work whenever I wanted to create, update and/or destroy every single resource.
 Infrastructure as code tools like Terraform not only enables us to code it once and execute it as many times as you need it, but it also takes care of state management for us.